cucumber/cucumber-electron/README.md

 The `--interactive` (or `-i`) command line switch shows a browser window with chrome dev tools and keeps the window open after all features have finished running.

+The interactive debugger will halt execution on any `debugger` statements, or breakpoints you have set in chrome dev tools.